Besikdira

 Besikdira (also cited in various publications as Besigdira, Besikdira, Besikdera, Basik Dera) is a village in the Anseba region of Eritrea.
 Located in north-eastern region of the country, the village is 15 km East of Eritrea, closest to the town of Keren.

 Besikdira comprises two Bilen words, beska (a sisal plant used for rope) and dira (a baobab tree).

 Massacre

-During the Eritrean War of Independence, a guerrilla campaign against the Ethiopia, many were killed in raids in Eritrea, including the village of Besikdira.
+During the Eritrean War of Independence, many were killed in raids in Eritrea, including the village of Besikdira.

 On November 30, 1970, approximately 122 inhabitants of the village were killed, whereas other reports claim 200 civilians were killed.

 Further massacres

 This was the first in a series of massacres to take place during the war of Independence.
 Further massacres took place in both the Ona village in December 1970, Hirgigo in 1975 and She’eb in December 1988.
 A complete list of massacres committed during the Eritrean War of Independence has been recorded.